rukpat/PDFPasswordRemover/README.md

 **Install:** Double-click the installer and follow the on-screen instructions.

 The installer will:
-1. Install the program in the Windows *Program File* or *user/localdata* directory depending on if admin permissions are provided.
+1. Install the program in the Windows *Program File* or *user/localdata* directory depending on the permissions used at the time of install.
-2. Create registry keys for the context menu entry in Windows Explorer:
+2. Create the following registry keys for the context menu entry in Windows Explorer:
 ```
 [HKEY_CLASSES_ROOT\Directory\shell\Remove PDF Passwords]
 Icon="{app dir}\PDFPasswordRemover.ico"